Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 While this is the general experience of many perimenopausal women, it's important to remember that your experience may be different, as everyone’s perimenopause journey is unique.
 It’s also sometimes difficult to discern which of these hair effects stem directly from hormonal shifts during perimenopause or are simply a natural part of aging.

 Regardless, these symptoms can be tough to deal with mentally and emotionally.
-If you’re experiencing perimenopausal symptoms such as hair thinning, fatigue, weight gain, or joint pain that are interfering with your everyday life or affecting your well-being, talk to your healthcare professional for advice and treatment options.
+If you’re experiencing perimenopausal symptoms such as hair thinning, fatigue, weight gain, night sweats, or joint pain that are interfering with your everyday life or affecting your well-being, talk to your healthcare professional for advice and treatment options.

 Hair changes and hormonal conditions